kaifuchenlab/kaifuchenlab.github.io/2.team/index.md

 01/2020 ~ 12/2023
 From the University of Science and Technology of China.
 Moved to MIT for a faculty position.

+**Yanqiang Li, Ph.D.**
+07/2018 ~ 03/2025
+From the University of Biological Sciences, Chinese Academy of Sciences.
+Moved to XiAn Jiaotong University for a professor position to build his new lab.

 # <i class="fas fa-users"></i>Intern & Visitor Alumni